guilherme096/mockary/README.md

 ## Installation

-It is recommended to use poetry to create a virtual environment and install the dependencies.
+Use poetry to create a virtual environment and install the dependencies.

 Move into `/mockary/mockary` folder and run: